 “New WWE exec compensation table.
 In 2022 they were paid: Vince McMahon: $12.4M but he forfeited $11.3M in stock awards when he resigned Nick Khan: $24.9M Stephanie McMahon: $14.3M but she forfeited $10M in stock awards when she resigned Paul Levesque: $11.6M Frank Riddick: $3.2M.”

 Stephanie McMahon and Triple H received performance fees, royalties, and related minimum guarantees for their appearances on WWE programming.
 Stephanie McMahon earned $717,253 as a talent, while Triple H earned $807,595.
-Shane McMahon who only worked one match at the Royal Rumble, earned $827,559 as talent.
+Shane McMahon who only worked one match at the Royal Rumble, earned $827,559 as a talent.

 WWE’s financial performance in 2022 was impressive, as the company reported revenue of $1.3 billion and operating income of $283.3 million for the second quarter of 2022.
 The company also reported an adjusted OIBDA of $384.6 million for the same time period.